Skip to main content

 If you want one workflow to collect client payments and keep payout records traceable, review Merchant of Record for Freelancers. ---

 Start with classification, not the rate.
 If your work is being treated as resident professional or technical services, check Section 194J in the live law text before you credit the amount or release payment.
-Then verify Add current rate after verification and Add current threshold after verification on the official tax portal for the payment date, not from memory or old summaries.
+Treat the current rate and threshold as pending adviser or official-source verification for the payment date, not as values to pull from memory or old summaries.
 Keep your evidence pack tight with the signed scope, invoice, and valid PAN record, and escalate to a tax professional if the scope mixes consulting, software access, reimbursements, or technical support.

 Check Form 26AS and AIS together.
 From AY 2023-24 onward, 26AS primarily shows TDS/TCS-related data, and AIS is the broader information view used for filing checks.
 If something is missing, go to Services > Tax Credit Mismatch in the portal workflow and review the mismatch details there.
 Request deduction confirmation, payment reference, and Form 16A from the client, and escalate to a tax professional if deducted amounts still do not match deductor-furnished records.